Casa Vicens Casa Vicens

 Every day: 10:00 am, 10:20 am, 10:40 am, 11:00 am, 11:20 am, 11:40 am, 12:00 pm, 12:20 pm, 12:40 pm, 1:00 pm, 1:20 pm, 1:40 pm, 2:00 pm, 2:20 pm, 2:40 pm, 3:00 pm, 3:20 pm, 3:40 pm, 4:00 pm, 4:20 pm, 4:40 pm, 5:00 pm, 5:20 pm, 5:40 pm, 6:00 pm, 6:20 pm, 6:40 pm

-• The tickets will be sent to you at the latest in the 48 hours following your reservation and always 24 hours before the day and the reserved schedule.
+• Tickets will be sent to you within 48 hours of your reservation and always 24 hours before the reserved date and time.

-• No need to print because they have barcodes.
-Go directly to the turnstiles and scan your e-tickets from your mobile phone.
-If you prefer to print them, do not panic, it is also possible.
+• No need to print as they have barcodes.
+Simply present yourself directly at the turnstiles and scan your e-tickets from your smartphone.
+If you prefer to print them, don't worry, it's also possible.

 Customer Reviews